 Cheri Monastery Hike

-The hike to Cheri monastery starts from the Dodena base.
+The hike to Cheri monastery starts from the Dodena base and takes 40-60 minutes of an uphill hike.
 Walk across the cantilever bridge over the Thim-Chu River and around the chorten.
 There are many nearby sacred sites to visit.
 The hike is fairly easy.
 When you are more than halfway, you will reach a resting place.
 There is a stupa and canopies.
 At the monastery, you can see the free-roaming goral, a near-threatened species of goat-like mammals.
 You can complete the Cheri Gompa monastery and Tango Choying Dzong hikes together.

 Sacred Relics to See at Cheri Monastery